alexander-sysuiev-kml/publitas_assignment/README.md

 ## Implementation details

-- would be good to support different external services, but as to YAGNI I din't add additional parameters
+- It would be good to support multiple external services, but following YAGNI, I didn’t add extra parameters.
-- item_reader_service is responsible for reading and parsing xml in stream.
-For extandability could be good to add different XML formats read possibility, but as to test task requirements and as to YAGNI and KISS I kept it simple.
+- item_reader_service is responsible for reading and parsing XML streams.
+For extensibility, it could support different XML formats, but according to the test task requirements and following YAGNI and KISS I kept it simple.
-- I planned to add xsd validation but I haven't found the proper xsd
+- I planned to add XSD validation but couldn’t find a suitable XSD file.